 What can you do to set yourself and your company up for success when onboarding new employees to your organization?
 Plan, Plan, Plan!
-A new hire checklist is an onboarding document used in the onboarding process that lists every single action item needed to successfully integrate a new employee into your organization.
+An onboarding checklist is a document used in the new hire process that lists every single action item needed to successfully integrate a new employee into your organization.

 Contrary to popular best practices, HR is not the sole party responsible for onboarding.
 Your new hire checklist should include action items that span across departments.
 Companies could enlist the help of functions such as Recruiting, IT, Finance/Payroll, and Facilities, for example.
 The key to having a successful onboarding plan from start to finish is mapping out your new hire checklist in detail.
 Then make sure that the stakeholders involved in your onboarding plan are held accountable to complete the needed actions.
 As the old saying goes,"it takes a village" and some good ole' cross departmental collaboration.

 What to Include in a New Hire Checklist

 An effective onboarding checklist includes critical tasks that no new hire can function without.
 Such essential tasks might include hosting a new hire orientation, organizing a "Week One" agenda for your new hire and completing new hire paperwork like the federal I-9 and W-4 forms.
 In addition, your new hire checklist should also include items that make your company special and welcome your new hire in with open arms into the company culture.